-North America

 Contents

 This Year's Highlights 3

 Overview 4

 Methodology 5

 Firm Financial Performance 6

 Fee Level Changes 9

 Engagement Fees 13

 Success Fees 18

 Additional Terms 24

-Outlook and Conclusions 30
+Outlook and Conclusions 29

-Appendix: Respondent Demographics 31
+Appendix: Respondent Demographics 30

-About Our Partners 35
+About Our Partners 34

-About Firmex 36
+About Firmex 35

-This Year's Highlights - 38% of North American middle-market merger advisors increased fee levels in 2023, prompted mainly by rising costs and a more difficult dealmaking environment. - Many firms also modified their fee structure to emphasize recurring engagement fees to mitigate the risk of deals that take a long time to complete or never close. - The growing use of earn-outs and complex deal structures prompted firms to redefine how they calculate and collect success fees. - Middle-market firms were able to hold their fee revenue steady and, for many, increase it. - Profitability largely held up despite rising costs.
+This Year's Highlights - 37% of US middle-market merger advisors increased fee levels in 2023, prompted mainly by rising costs and a more difficult dealmaking environment. - Many firms have also modified their fee structure to emphasize recurring engagement fees to mitigate the risk of deals that take a long time to complete or never close. - The growing use of earn-outs and complex deal structures is prompting firms to redefine how they calculate and collect success fees. - Middle-market firms have been able to hold their fee revenue steady and, for many, increase it even as business at larger investment banks continued to fall off. - Profitability largely held up despite rising costs.
 Those that increased fee levels were twice as likely to grow profits than those that didn't.
-If we created an engagement letter based on the most common answers from this year's survey, we would include these terms: - Monthly work fee of \$5,000 to \$10,000 that will be deducted from any success fee. - A success fee with a specified minimum and a commission rate that decreases as the sale price increases (the Lehman Formula). - The overall success fee would depend on the deal size: - 6.3% for a \$5 million deal. - 3.8% for a \$20 million deal. - 2.1% for a \$100 million deal. - The success fee is payable at closing. - The client reimburses the cost of travel and accommodation.
+If we created an engagement letter based on the most common answers from this year's survey, we would include these terms: - Monthly work fee of \$5,000 to \$10,000 that will be deducted from any success fee. - A success fee with a specified minimum and a commission rate that decreases as the sale price increases (the Lehman Formula). - The overall success fee would depend on the deal size: - 6.3% for a \$5 million deal. - 3.9% for a \$20 million deal. - 2.0% for a \$100 million deal. - The success fee is payable at closing. - The client reimburses the cost of travel and accommodation.